mandeepjangra1996/react-calculator/README.md

 I'm passionate about creating user-friendly and visually appealing web applications.
 I'm currently focusing on building a strong foundation in:

-- HTML, CSS, JavaScript, React.
+- HTML, CSS, JavaScript and React.
 - Responsive design principles.
 - Introduction to [React] for frontend development.